 3. For children or adolescents with alcohol problems, acamprosate should be prescribed with caution.
 The medication’s safety and efficacy have not been fully evaluated in adolescent populations.

-Acamprosate is not a controlled substance.
-This means that no tests are done for the detection of this medication.
-There is a simple explanation: acamprosate simply doesn’t produce any euphoric effects and does not create tolerance, dependence or addiction in patients who are taking it.
+While it takes about 5 days to begin working, the effects are of acamprosate are usually dependent on dose continuation.
+However, acamprosate is not a controlled substance.
+This means that no drug testing is performed for the detection of this medication.
+There is a simple explanation: acamprosate simply doesn’t produce any euphoric effects and does not create tolerance, dependence, or addiction in patients who are taking it.

 There is no evidence that acamprosate produces any withdrawal symptoms in clinical trials among those who take it at therapeutic doses.
 Data suggests there is no evidence that this medication is eligible for abuse or dependence.
 In other words, taking acamprosate does not get you high.